rednblkx/HomeKey-ESP32/README.md

 - Code is not ready for battery-powered applications
 - Designed for a board with an ESP32 chip and 4MB Flash size

-Goal of the project is to make it possible to add the homekey functionality to locks that don't support it or to anything for that matter :) .
+Goal of the project is to make it possible to add the homekey functionality to locks that don't support it or to anything for that matter :)

+For more advanced functionality, you might also be interested in [HAP-ESPHome](https://github.com/rednblkx/HAP-ESPHome) which attempts to integrate HomeKit (and HomeKey) into ESPHome for ultimate automations.

 ## Usage